dave-yang/krystal-docs/Components/Application/Controllers.md

 # Triggering 404 error

-To trigger 404 error manually, you can simply return `false` in controller action.
+To trigger 404 error manually, you can return `false` in controller's action.
 Once you do, then the default action will be executed.
 That is useful, if you want to handle call to invalid parameters.

-For example, that might look like so:
+For example, here's a typical triggering case:

     public function indexAction($id)
     {
-        $id = '...do fetch some record ...';
+        $id = '... do fetch some record ...';

         if (!$id) {
             // If record isn't valid, then trigger 404 return false;
         } else {
-            // Otherwise, process it somehow
+            // Otherwise, process it...
         }
     }

 # Controller shortcuts

-There are several shipped shortcut methods available in each controller.
+There are several shortcut methods available in each controller.

 ## redirectToRoute($route)